magento/devdocs/guides/v2.2/release-notes/alpha/QuickStartAlpha2.2.0.md

 ## More information?

-Alpha verions of the following documentation sets are ready for you!
+An Alpha verion of the Developer documentation is ready for you!
 Visit the 2.2.0 Alpha DevDocs repository for a peek at our 2.2.0 developer documentation.

+Ready to install Magento 2.2.0 Alpha?